thanos-io/thanos/docs/proposals/202005_query_logging.md

 ```

 This algorithm has been heavily derived from this pull request[[3]](https://github.com/prometheus/prometheus/pull/5794) and would suggest referring this for the implementation of the same.

+#### Common Use case to all
+* **Tracking queries across different components**
+The current implementation provides addition for tracking requests across different components of **Thanos**.
+Since we are logging the queries at the **StoreAPI** level, and those queries are flowing from one component to another, the only way to track them would be to have a request-id, which would help in tracking the logs of an individual query between different component.
+Another use-case would be to have a correlation of logs based on queries, so the request-id also serves the same purpose.

+* **Implementation**
+Since **Thanos** has a solid tracing infrastructure in place, we can **re-use the tracing-id** for a given request, and thus we can track the request across the different components.

 ### Alternatives